raspberrypilearning/world-builder/en/step_3.md

 --- collapse ---

 ---
-title: Add the PlayerController script for a Cat, Raccoon or Rat
+title: Add the PlayerController script for a Cat, Raccoon, or Rat
 ---

-Select your Player GameObject and then click **Add Component** in the Inspector and choose **Character Controller**.
+Select your **Player GameObject** and then click **Add Component** in the Inspector and choose **Character Controller**.

 ![The Character Controller component in the Inspector window with default settings.](images/character-controller.png)

-Find your IdleWalk Animator in the Animation folder in the Project window, select the Player GameObject and drag the Animator to the Inspector.
+Find your **IdleWalk Animator** in the Animation folder in the Project window, select the **Player GameObject** and drag the **Animator** to the Inspector.

 ![The Animator component in the Inspector window with 'IdleWalk' populated.](images/animator-component.png)

-If you started from a project containing the PlayerController script then you can add it to a new character GameObject.
-Find the PlayerController script in the Project window, select the Player GameObject and drag the script to the Inspector.
+If you started from a project containing the PlayerController script, then you can add it to a new character GameObject.
+Find the **PlayerController** script in the Project window, select the **Player GameObject** and drag the Script to the Inspector.

 ![The Script component in the Inspector window with 'Player Controller' script populated.](images/script-component.png)

 **Tip:** You can also drag the Script and Animator from the Project window to the Player GameObject in the Hierarchy.
 Just be careful to drag it to the correct GameObject.

-If you don't have the PlayerController script then select your character GameObject and click 'Add Component' and create a script called 'PlayerController' with this script:
+If you don't have the PlayerController script, then select your **character GameObject** and click **Add Component** and create a script called `PlayerController` with this script:

 --- code ---
 ---